Stimulus checks are being mailed out weekly but some won't arrive until September. Here's why

 The frustrations continue for many people when it comes to not getting their stimulus money.

-As of April 17, the IRS said at least 36 percent of people in North Carolina have gotten their stimulus money, meaning a lot of people are still waiting.
+As of April 17, the IRS said at least 36 percent of people in North Carolina, for example, have gotten their stimulus money, meaning a lot of people are still waiting.

 "I checked the IRS website and said I should have received April 17.
 When I checked my bank account, it wasn't there," said Harvey.